shakacode/react_on_rails/react_on_rails_pro/docs/configuration.md

   # mini_racer rendering.
 Other option is NodeRenderer
   # Default for `server_renderer` is "ExecJS"
   config.server_renderer = "NodeRenderer"

+  # If you're using the NodeRenderer, a value of true allows errors to be thrown from the bundle
+  # code for SSR so that an error tracking system on the NodeRender can use the exceptions.
+  # This value defaults to false.
+It should only be set to true when using the NodeRender.
+  config.throw_js_errors = false

   # You may provide a password and/or a port that will be sent to renderer for simple authentication.
   # `https://:<password>@url:<port>`.
 For example: https://:myPassword1@renderer:3800.
 Don't forget
   # the leading `:` before the password.
 Your password must also not contain certain characters that